The Best Tool Boxes of 2024 for Weekend DIYers, Tested

 The classic metal tool box with a flip-open lid is a hand-carry tool box.
 Tough and durable, these sturdy boxes are excellent for pros and DIYers alike.

 These boxes come in a range of lengths and depths.
 Old-school carpenters like long, tall boxes to fit their hand saws, while plumbers might prefer a more compact box for pipe wrenches and pump pliers.
-A DIYer might appreciate something in the middle: long enough to hold a box saw, but compact enough to not be too cumbersome.
+A DIYer might appreciate something in the middle: long enough to hold a box saw but compact enough not to be too cumbersome.

 Rolling

 The first type of rolling tool box is the kind in a mechanic’s shop or a building maintenance department.
 These tool boxes have several drawers, allowing tool storage in separate areas.
-They often have several thin drawers for wrenches, sockets, and pliers, but they also may have a large, open section with a lock for larger tools like drills and saws.
+They often have several thin drawers for wrenches, sockets, and pliers, but they also may have a large, open section with a lock for larger tools such as drills and saws.

 The other type of rolling tool box is the rolling workstation.
 These tool boxes organize tools and parts, but their plastic resin construction makes them lightweight, which often works well for DIYers.
 These boxes unfold or unstack, revealing all the tools and parts for easy use.